AdaCore/gnatstudio/docs/users_guide/cross_env.rst

 page, and the :guilabel:`Embedded` page.

-In the :guilabel:`Toolchains` page, the toolchains that have been found by GPS while scanning your host are displayed: you can select the one corresponding to your cross environment, or use the :guilabel:`+` button and manually select the desired cross environment.
+In the :guilabel:`Toolchains` page, the toolchains that have been found by GNAT Studio while scanning your host are displayed: you can select the one corresponding to your cross environment, or use the :guilabel:`+` button and manually select the desired cross environment.